Call Kirk: 0476 479 835

 Solar Battery interest free loan:

-Solar Victoria offers a solar battery loan to eligible Victorian's to help reduce the upfront cost of installing a solar battery, with repayments made over a four-year period.
+Solar Victoria offers a solar battery loan of up to $8,800.00 to eligible Victorian's to help reduce the upfront cost of installing a solar battery.

 What Warranties do I get for my Solar Power System?